William Scheves: Biography

 George Buchanan, writing approximately a century later, claimed that Scheves studied medicine and astronomy at Louvain University; he certainly practised as a physician, and was acting as court physician for the king by 1471.
 He had an extensive library of medical texts and also had a keen interest in astrology.
 He was "one of the earliest book collectors on the grand scale in Scotland."

-In the Arbuthnott Missal there is a striking full-page miniature painting of St Ternan, patron saint of the church of Arbuthnott, which is modelled on William Scheves, and can claim to be one of the earliest Scottish portraits.
+Scheves' likeness is preserved in a medallion portrait commissioned from Flemish artist Quintin Matsys in 1491 during a visit to Rome.
+Multiple medallions were struck from the design, and examples are held by the National Museum of Scotland and the British Museum, while a third was sold to an unknown buyer from the Neil Goodman collection by the auctioneer Spink & Son between 2016 and 2026 for $24,000 US dollars.
+A copy held by the National Gallery is probably a reproduction of a lost original.

+It was suggested by A. P. Forbes, editor of the printed Arbuthnott Missall in 1864, that a painting of St Ternan contained in the manuscript was 'perhaps the bishop [sic] of the diocese, according to a custom not uncommon at the time'.
+The archbishop when the missal was written in 1491 was William Scheves, but Forbes does not provide any specific evidence to support his suggestion.

 The Italian merchant Jerome Frescobaldi was the factor for his foreign debts, and received payments from the merchant and Conservator of Scottish Privileges Andrew Halyburton.

 Scheves died on 28 January 1497.